MirasMustimov/MirasMustimov/README.md

 - 👋 Hi, I am Miras!
-- 🌆 I live in Almaty, Kazakhstan.
+- 🌆 Based in Almaty, Kazakhstan.
-- 💼 I have 5 years experience as a full stack developer.
+- 💼 Have 5 years experience as a full stack developer.
-- 🔥 Love building web apps using Laravel, VueJS & TailwindCSS.
+- 🔥 Love building web apps using Laravel, Vue & TailwindCSS.